ecosia/vue-safe-html/README.md

 ### Nuxt

-`vue-safe-html` is written as Vue plugin so you can easily use it inside nuxt by following [the nuxt documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins#vue-plugins).
+`vue-safe-html` is written as a Vue plugin so you can easily use it inside nuxt by following [the Nuxt documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins#vue-plugins).

 ## License